habitat-sh/on-prem-builder/docs-chef-io/content/artifactory.md

 After logging into the Depot Web UI and creating your origins, you can try uploading some packages and check your Artifactory instance to ensure that they are present in the repo you specified.

-If you run into any issues, please see the Support section below.
+If you run into any issues, see the Support section below.

 ## Running a local Artifactory